 The joints do restore to their proper function and mobility after chiropractic adjustments.
 However, adjustments to the spine’s function stabilize rather than relax it.

-The vertebrae that have misaligned features can shift in the direction of normal alignment, range of motion, and protection of the neurological tissue with the repetition of chiropractic adjustments on vertebral subluxation.
+The vertebrae that have misaligned features can shift in the direction of normal alignment, range of motion, and protection of the neurological tissue.
+They do so with the repetition of chiropractic adjustments on vertebral subluxation.

-Chiropractic adjustments not only provide an opportunity for a better fit or outcome in the vertebrae, but they can also become more superficial and fewer with time and repetition.
-So again, it is due to the chiropractic care habit you’ve developed, which might influence the health of your spinal joints and neurological system.
+Chiropractic adjustments not only provide an opportunity for a better outcome in the vertebrae, but they also become fewer with time.
+So again, it is due to the chiropractic care habit you’ve developed.
+It influences the health of your spinal joints and neurological system.

 Chiropractic adjustment can help remove interruption in the mental signals that pass from your brain to the rest of your body or from the body to the brain.
 The spinal cord and the neurological system are the conduits for all of your brain-body communication.

-Chiropractic care focuses on the integrity of the spine’s 24 spinal joints responsible for housing and protecting the brain’s crucial neurological connection.
+Chiropractic care focuses on the integrity of the spine’s 24 spinal joints.
+These joints are responsible for housing and protecting the brain’s crucial neurological connection.

 When vertebral subluxation causes dysfunction (misalignment and inappropriate motion) in the spine, communication between the brain and the body is compromised.